OneStepSI/sellfish/README.md

 # sellfish
-is a marketplace for fisherman in Jember
+is a marketplace for fisherman